vincentkingconsult/cicd-test-app/jenkins-cicd-deploy/README.md

 Docker Build: Builds the Docker image using the Dockerfile.
 Deploy: Updates the Kubernetes deployment with the new Docker image.

-# How to Run the Playbook:
+# How to Run Jenkins Pipeline:
 Save the Jenkinsfile in your repository.

 Configure a Jenkins Pipeline job to use this Jenkinsfile.